aaronhallaert/advanced-git-search.nvim/README.md

 ### 1. search_log_content -- Search in repo log content

-Opens a Telescope window with a list of all previous commit.
+Opens a window with a list of all previous commit.

 _Grep behaviour_: filter on added, updated or removed code (log content: `-G` option in git).